Doing Business in Brazil

 In this sense, although the INPI no longer interfered with or issued office actions related to the value and term of technology transfer agreements, it remained the responsibility of the contracting parties to respect the tax deductibility limits set forth in the Ministry of Finance Ordinance no. 436/58 which, in case of agreements entered between companies directly or indirectly related, also corresponded to the limits for the remittance of royalties abroad.

 A bigger change came in 2021, with the publication of Law n.
 14,286/2021 – Exchange Rate Framework, which brought changes to several other standards.
-The remittance of payments abroad, as royalties, which previously required that technology transfer contracts were registered with the INPI and the Brazilian Central Bank, now depends only on proof of payment of the Withholding Income Tax.
+The remittance of payments abroad, as royalties, which previously required that technology transfer agreements were registered with the INPI and the Brazilian Central Bank, now depends only on proof of payment of the Withholding Income Tax.

 The following agreements may be submitted for registration / recordal before the INPI: